edmarkmagsalin/react-web-test/README.md

 # Requirements

-First use `useEffect` hook to fetch list of users and display `usersToDisplay` in a form of table
+First use `useEffect` hook to fetch list of users and display `usersToDisplay` state in a form of table.
+To add some design, you can free to use any of css framework you choose.

 ### Step 1: GET